 I wrote for the Victory of Greenwood: “On the morning of May 31st, 1921, Dick Rowland was found and arrested for the alleged assault of Sarah Page.
 During the evening, he was held in the jail at the top floor of the Tulsa County Courthouse when the police brought Page in to testify.
 There is no written record of her testimony, but according to Riot and Remembrance: The Tulsa Race War and Its Legacy by Boston journalist James S. Hirsch, Page said that the incident in the elevator was a misunderstanding and she did not want to press charges.
 Rowland was scheduled to be discharged from the jail by a judge the next morning.
 Had this been an ordinary case, the matter would have ended right then and there, but what followed was anything but ordinary.”

 The only reason he wasn’t released the same day is that by late in the evening after both the Sheriff and the Chief of Police failed to charge Rowland with something—anything—they would have needed a judge’s signature to release him from the holding cells at the top floor of the courthouse.
-Sheriff McCullough didn’t want to bother the judge.
+Sheriff McCullough didn’t want to bother the judge (it was a holiday weekend and, saying that he was not feeling well, the judge had gone home early to rest).
 So he decided that Rowland’s release could wait till the next morning.

 Fake News—99 years ago